MicrosoftDocs/edge-developer/microsoft-edge/dualengine/concepts/launching-internet-explorer.md

 <!-- ====================================================================== -->
 ## Diagnosing launch issues

 There are a number of reasons that Internet Explorer may fail when launching.
 If this occurs before or while loading your DLL, it can be difficult to determine the exact reason and communicate it back to your application.
-Therefore, if Internet Explorer fails to launch while launching for DualEngine use, get detailed error handling information by checking the `StartupFailurePoint` registry value:
+Therefore, if Internet Explorer fails to launch while launching it for DualEngine use, get detailed error handling information by checking the `StartupFailurePoint` registry value.

 <!-- ------------------------------ -->